Listen to Les McKeown read this blog post:

-If you’re a field doctor faced with two injured soldiers, one of whom may recover if you attend to them quickly, and the other with no hope of recovery whatever you do, it’s obvious (if heart-wrenching) which soldier you’re going to attend to immediately.
+For a field doctor faced with two injured soldiers, one of whom may recover if attended to quickly, and the other with no hope of recovery, it’s obvious (if heart-wrenching) which soldier should receive attention immediately.

 And although most leadership situations are nowhere near as life-or-death (or as immediate), the same principle applies: is the nature of this failure fatal or not?

 If your new product launch has flopped and, embarrassingly, barely anyone noticed, that’s one thing, but if in the process it’s hemorrhaging the organization of cash, that’s another situation entirely.